 - how to get traffic to your developer blog.

-At the end of the course, you have to write a blog post about the course as a homework assignment – you’re reading my implementation of this task right now.
+In the end, you have to write a blog post about the course as a homework assignment.
+You’re reading my implementation of this task right now.

-After participating, there is also a 50 percent discount voucher on the course “10 Ways to Make Money from Your Blog,” in which John presents 10 ways to earn money with your blog.
+After participating, there is also a 50 percent discount voucher on the course “10 Ways to Make Money from Your Blog,” in which John presents ten ways to earn money with your blog.

 Today I’ve introduced to you the benefits of a developer blog, I’ve hopefully taken away your worries and recommended John Somnez’s email course, How to Create a Blog That Boosts Your Software Development Career, as an introduction.

-If I inspire you to start your own blog, please contact me.
-Send me a link via the comment function or via email to firstname.lastname@example.org, I’d love to have a look at your blog.
+If I inspired you to start your blog, please contact me.
+Send me a link via the comment function, or email me at email@example.com, I’d love to have a look at your blog.

 And now: Get going and stay tuned – happy blogging!